HTC Reveals Expanded Vive Accessories Lineup Including Universal Tracking Device, Deluxe Audio Headstrap

 The Vive Tracker is a small device.
 HTC said the tracker weighs 85g, is 42.27mm tall, and has a diameter of 99.65mm.
 Inside the small package, HTC fit an internal rechargeable battery pack, which offers up to six hours of use between charges.
 The bottom side of the tracker features a tripod mount.

-HTC said it is giving away over 1,000 units to developers and eight partners already adopted the device.
+HTC said it is giving away over 1,000 units to developers, and eight partners have already adopted the device.
 The consumer release for the Vive Tracker is slated for Q2 2017.
 HTC said it would announce the price close to the launch.

 Integrated Speakers, Mechanically Adjusted Head Strap